CGAL/cgal-web/_posts/2019-01-23-Heat_Method.md

 of the <a href="https://github.com/CGAL/cgal/wiki/Project-Ideas" title="CGAL GSoC">Google Summer of Code</a>,
 mentored by Keenan Crane and Andreas Fabri.
-It is now available in CGAL's master branch on the <a href="https://github.com/CGAL/cgal/">CGAL GitHub repository</a>, and will be officially released in the upcoming version of CGAL, 4.14, scheduled for March 2019.</p>
+It is now available in CGAL's master branch on the <a href="https://github.com/CGAL/cgal/">CGAL GitHub repository</a>, and will be officially released in the upcoming version of CGAL (4.14) scheduled for March 2019.</p>

 <i class="glyphicon glyphicon-book"></i>
 <a href="https://cgal.geometryfactory.com/CGAL/doc/master/Heat_method_3/index.html#Chapter_HeatMethod">Documentation of the package Heat_Method_3</a> <br>